coding-kro/javascript_projects/qr_code _generator/README.md

 ## Contact 📬

-- 💻 Created by ❤️ from Mohit Kumar
+- 💻 Created with ❤️ by Mohit Kumar
 - 💼 LinkedIn: [Mohit Kumar](https://www.linkedin.com/in/mohit-kumar16/)